Shreeramghimire/AI_Engineering/Keras.md

 It is mathematically optimized for activations that are linear or symmetric around zero, such as **tanh** and **sigmoid**.

-**He initialization**, also known as Kaiming initialization, is a technique designed specifically for deep neural networks that use asymmetric, rectified activation functions like ReLU (Rectified Linear Unit) and its variants.
+**He initialization**, also known as *Kaiming initialization, is a technique designed specifically for deep neural networks that use asymmetric, rectified activation functions like ReLU (Rectified Linear Unit) and its variants.

-Introduced by Kaiming He et al. in 2015, it solves the problem where Xavier initialization underestimates the weight variance needed when half of the neurons are deactivated (outputting zero) by ReLU.
+Introduced by **Kaiming He et al. in 2015**, it solves the problem where Xavier initialization underestimates the weight variance needed when half of the neurons are deactivated (outputting zero) by ReLU.

 **Why Xavier Fails on ReLU**